codingABI/SenderReceiver/README.md

 ![Device](assets/images/Sender1/device.jpg)

 ### Sender 3 (433 MHz ASK)
-Magnetic reed switch sensor to detect, if a window is close, open or tilted.
+Magnetic reed switch sensor to detect, if a window is closed, open or tilted.
 Sends the window state, outdoor temperature, humidity and battery state every 30 minutes or triggered by magnetic reed switch change via a 433MHz-ASK to a receiver.

 Hardware:
 * Microcontroller ATmega328P (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )